mangoseller/ParameterPGD/README.md

 ### Geometry & Noise Robustness

 These geometrical differences may help explain why **full_pgd** showed better invalid-recall and fewer performance drops under added noise.
 The lower valley asymmetry implies that small random parameter shifts (such as those induced by noisy gradients or noise in inputs) do not bounce the model into dramatically different loss regions.
 Consequently, the model more reliably maintains its abstention behavior on invalid inputs.
 Meanwhile, the **decay_control** model's high asymmetry and more uneven curvature can lead to larger variability when exposed to noise or adversarial conditions.
-Even though weight decay can simplify a model's representation in some respects, it does not necessarily smooth the landscape at the global scale in the same way **PGD** training appears to, leaving the network more susceptible to parameter fluctuations that degrade invalid recall.

 In summary, while **full_pgd** exhibits some steep curvature directions (reflected in the large top eigenvalues), it maintains a more regular overall basin (seen in its low valley asymmetry).
 This shape likely underpins the model's ability to stay robust—particularly on invalid inputs—when faced with noisy perturbations.
 By contrast, **decay_control** model shows higher asymmetry and more sharply varied local shapes, contributing to reduced consistency under noise, which aligns with its weaker empirical performance across progressive noise testing.

 ## Implications For AI Safety

 This experiment explored an approach to AI safety using parameter-space interventions through Parameter-based Projected Gradient Descent (**PGD**).
-While the experimental domain is arithmetic computation, the results suggest possibilities that could be relevant to broader AI safety challenges, particularly regarding existential risk from advanced AI systems.
+While the experimental domain is arithmetic computation, the results suggest possibilities that could be relevant to broader AI safety challenges.

 The main finding from the experiments is that parameter-space interventions using **PGD** showed strong results in preventing undesired outputs.
 Notably, in the arithmetic testbed, both the **pgd** and **full_pgd** models achieved significantly better invalid recall compared to a control model trained with traditional adversarial training, suggesting that operating directly on network parameters might offer advantages over traditional input-based adversarial training approaches.
 This success in a simple domain points to interesting possibilities for more complex systems.